Trump Announces 'Patriotic Education' Commission, A Largely Political Move

 In austere, starkly divisive remarks, President Trump on Thursday said he would create a commission to promote "patriotic education" and announced the creation of a grant to develop a "pro-American curriculum."
 The move is largely political — a reaction to a growing push by some academics for schools to teach an American history that better acknowledges slavery and systemic racism.

 In the speech, Trump decried what he said was a "twisted web of lies" being taught in U.S. classrooms about systemic racism in America, calling it "a form of child abuse."
-He reprised themes from a speech he gave at Mount Rushmore in July.
+He reprised themes from a speech he gave in July at Mount Rushmore.

-"Teaching this horrible doctrine to our children is a form of child abuse.
-The truest sense," Trump said.
+"Teaching this horrible doctrine to our children is a form of child abuse, the truest sense," Trump said.
 "For many years now, the radicals have mistaken Americans' silence for weakness.
 They're wrong.
 There is no more powerful force than a parent's love for their children.
 And patriotic moms and dads are going to demand that their children are no longer fed hateful lies about this country."

 The federal government does not have jurisdiction over school curriculum.